Parera-Portell/IceMap500/README.md

     -MOD35_L2

-MODIS original hdf data must be in a directory structured by year and month:
+MODIS original hdf data must be stored in a directory structured by year and month:

     -->data_dir